 7. Ridin’ the Rails!
 Alpenglow Adventures Train Tours runs year-round and offers daily door-to-door shuttle that picks you up at your hotel or vacation home for an unforgettable train tour that’s perfect for the whole family.
 In the summer you can explore the Leadville Co. & Southern Railroad for a great family outing with equally astounding history and scenery.

 8. DESSERT.
 Everything is better with sugar.
-The Sugar Bar in Edwards serves delicious candies and gelato.
-Candy lovers in Beaver Creek can visit Beaver Creek Market for homemade fudge, ice cream and other sweet treats.
+Sugar lovers in Beaver Creek can visit Beaver Creek Market for homemade fudge, ice cream and other sweet treats.

 9. Kids can have lots of fun discovering nature with Walking Mountains Science Center.
-Explore their state-of-the-art exhibit hall, take a nature hike, a snowshoe tour, kids programs in Avon and on top of Vail Mountain at the Nature Discovery Center.
+Explore their state-of-the-art exhibit hall, take a nature hike, a snowshoe tour or participate in kids programs – in Avon and on top of Vail Mountain at the Nature Discovery Center.

 10. Don’t forget Glenwood Caverns Adventure Park and Iron Mountain Hot Springs in nearby Glenwood Springs.
 Enjoy thrill rides, kids animated 4-d movies, laser tag, and cave tours.
 After a fun day at the Adventure Park take some time to go across the street to try the new Iron Mountain Hot Springs to relax and soak in the 16 thermal mineral pools.